sinch/ruby-sign-requests/README.md

 ##Debugging Tips

-- Use the example at [https://www.sinch.com/docs/rest-apis/api-documentation/#applicationsignedrequest](https://www.sinch.com/docs/rest-apis/api-documentation/#applicationsignedrequest) with the sample app key and secret to make sure that your signature matches the example at different points along the way
+- Use the example [in the documentation](https://www.sinch.com/docs/sms/#sendsms) with the sample app key and secret to make sure that your signature matches the example at different points along the way
 - Capitalization matters!
 The headers that you send with the request need to be **exactly** the same as the ones in your canonicalized_headers.
 Same goes for content-type.